 Student Name: Notification Date:

 Time of Notification: AM/PM Notification Type: ☐ In Person☐ Direct Phone Contact

 Institution Representative:

-informed that failure to sign the e notification form a banned substar or failure to appeance pursuant to the for drug or alcohol testing and r for testing will be treated as if Finlandia University Nursing
+informed that failure to sign the e notification form a banned substan or failure to appearance pursuant to the for drug or alcohol testing and r for testing will be treated as if Finlandia University Nursing

-Finlandia Representative's Signatus re Date
+Finlandia Representative's Signatu re Date

 Student:

-I acknowledge that I have been center with picture identificat for drug/alcohol te sting and to report to the testing
+I acknowledge that I have been center with picture identificat for drug/alcohol tes sting and to report to the testing

-at AM/PM or ı
+at AM/PM on ļ

 (location) (time) (date)

-Policy and Procedure on Substa ance Use.
+Policy and Procedure on Subst ance Use.
 By sign ng and am aware o ing, I acknowledge University Nursing Program's that I have been notified of my with what is expected of me in

 Student's Signature none Number un be reached on test day) Date

-have read this notification form for drug/alcohol testing informatesting will be treated as if ther University Nursing Program's what is expected of student in child be tested for banned subs the student or am and understand the ed that failure to sive re was a positive re Policy and Proced preparation for thi the legal guardian at the student has being the notification esult for a banned student on Substance U of the student by court order.
-I been notified of his/her selection form or failure to appear for the substance pursuant to Finlandia Use.
-By signing, I am aware of at and I agree to have my minor
+have read this notification form for drug/alcohol testing inform testing will be treated as if the University Nursing Program's what is expected of student in child be tested for banned subs the student or am and understand the ed that failure to sive re was a positive re Policy and Proced preparation for thi the legal guardian at the student has begin the notification to esult for a banned solute on Substance U of the student by court order.
+I een notified of his/her selection form or failure to appear for the substance pursuant to Finlandia JseBy signing, I am aware of t and I agree to have my minor

 Parent's Signature 820-1588-2248, v.
 1 Date